 BIOMED invests in high quality fundamental research and combines this with translational programs that aim to develop an application that is of benefit for the specific patient and the health sector.
-Our research focuses on the three main disease areas: immunology, neuroscience and cardiovascular disease.
+Our research focuses on the three main disease areas: immunology, neuroscience and cardiometabolic science.

 While the chosen disease areas each have their domain specific research questions, we strive to identify and invest in common research themes in line with the common working model.